The injuries can be caused by accidents, falling down, or by a machine.

 Denial of Workers Compensation

-Denial of workers compensation claims will be found valid where an employee engages in wrongful activity such as drug use, intoxication, self-inflicted injuries or what the law sometimes calls horseplay.
+Denial of work injury clams will be found valid where an employee engages in wrongful activity such as drug use, intoxication, self-inflicted injuries or what the law sometimes calls horseplay.
 Horseplay cases often involve employees fighting, pushing, jumping and in one case wrapping an employee in duct tape.

 Employment Risks Within Workers Compensation